thaimynguyen/ExceptionHandlingActivity/readme.md

 `$ source venv/bin/activate`

-You can then install Pytest with:
+You can then install the dependencies with:

-`$ pip3 install pytest`
+`$ pip3 install -r requirements.txt`

 ## Running The Application